FluxML/ParameterSchedulers.jl/README.md

 opt = Exp(Momentum(); λ = 1e-2, γ = 0.8)
 ```

-!!! danger
-    Currently, we are porting `ScheduledOptim` to Flux.jl.
-Until that is complete, you will need to manually copy the code in `src/optimizers.jl`.

 ## Available Schedules

 This is a table of the common schedules implemented, but ParameterSchedulers provides utilities for creating more exotic schedules as well.
 You can read [this paper](https://arxiv.org/abs/1908.06477) for more information on the schedules below.